nap-it/vanetza-nap/README.md

 This may be useful for:
 * Allowing developers easy access to the exchanged messages, for debugging or monitoring purposes
 * Allowing less critical services to effectively subscribe to a DDS topic via MQTT, if NAP-Vanetza's MQTT functionality is disabled for performance reasons.

+### Zenoh
+NAP-Vanetza also supports publishing and subscribing to Zenoh keys.
+This allows users to leverage Zenoh's unique features such as its efficient data dissemination through peer-to-peer communication and routing.
+Vanetza's Zenoh implementation supports both shared memory communication for intra-host data exchange and UDP communication for inter-host data exchange, making it a versatile choice for various deployment scenarios.

+To use it, simply activate the <message_type>.zenoh_enabled configuration flags.
+NAP-Vanetza will use the same topic names configured for MQTT.
+All technologies may be used simultaneously, if required.

 ### Prometheus Metrics